filamentphp/filament/packages/forms/docs/07-advanced.md

 ## Inserting Livewire components into a form

-You may use insert a Livewire component directly into a form:
+You may insert a Livewire component directly into a form:

 ```php
 use Filament\Forms\Components\Livewire;